 Nobody wants to sit through a meeting and feel it was pointless, so why is up to half of the time attendees spend in meetings wasted?

-It demoralises your team and is unproductive.
+It demoralizes your team and is unproductive.
 Putting some thought into the objectives and format of your meeting in advance will allow you to get the most out of your attendees’ time.

-Finally, there was a third daily meeting, project synchronisation, in which a cross-team group discussed the whole project with the project manager and this was often attended by the project board.
+Finally, there was a third daily meeting, project synchronization, in which a cross-team group discussed the whole project with the project manager and this was often attended by the project board.